jtl5770/goleds/Hardware.md

 ### The custom logic board

-This is a crappy rat's nest of a wires here...
+This is a bloody rat's nest of wires here...

 ![Closeup of the logic board](images/goleds-box-logic.jpg)